NeilAllen/ruby_rails/shared-install-of-rbenv.md

 Just make sure your desired ruby is the current rbenv ruby (run `rbenv which` or `rbenv version` to see, as usual) when installing the passenger gem and running the passenger webserver install commands.
 That will then be the ruby passenger runs.

 It is not neccesary to set up the rbenv ENV variables in the `apache` account.
-It shouldn't be neccesary to set them up in the user account passenger will run apps under either, although it doesn't hurt and can make debugging and troubleshooting less confusing to do so.
+It shouldn't be neccesary to set them up in the user account passenger will run apps under either (for bundler-based apps), although it doesn't hurt and can make debugging and troubleshooting less confusing to do so.

 ## capistrano